Mugen-Builders/machine-asset-tools/README.md

 The API is divided into two main components

-- decoder: provides functions for common asset operations such as decoding operations and encoding deposits, withdrawals, and transfers.
+- parser: provides functions for common asset operations such as decoding operations and encoding deposits, withdrawals, and transfers.
 - ledger: provides functions for managing asset ledgers and performing operations such as deposits, withdrawals, and transfers.